neoscalc/ThorPT/README.md

 There are currently two ways to use the package.
 Prerequisite in both cases is to get and install a working version of theriak-domino, because we need access to its executables.
 Check the software at https://github.com/Theriak-Domino/theriak-domino

-Getting started:
+Further, you need the ThorPT input files to pass informations to the software.
+This is a simple text file and can be found in the latest release of ThorPT jupyter.

 1.1 Recommended for all users

-Quick start: Get the jupyter working directory that includes all instructions and direct connection to ThorPT.
+Quick start: Get the jupyter working directory that includes all instructions and installs ThorPT with its dependencies.
+You can find it in the latest release of ThorPT jupyter.

 1.2 Recommended to users familair with Python

 Install the package manually into your python environment and develop your own script.

 # 1.1 Use the package with the jupyter environment
-Download the jupyter working directory that includes:
+Download the jupyter release that includes:
-- Jupyter notebook script to install all dependencies
+- Jupyter notebook script to install ThorPT and all dependencies
 - Jupyter script to run ThorPT and containing functions
 - Datafiles directory with
     - initial file
-    - examples to model
+    - examples for modelling

-Before starting make sure you executed the cell in the "install_ThorPT" juopyter notebook!
+Before starting, make sure you have executed all cells in the "install_ThorPT" Jupyter notebook!
-Before getting started with ThorPT you have to declare your theriak working directory.
-To do so, use and open the "_init_.txt" file contained in the released package you downloaded from the github.
-In the text file edit the first line behind "Theriak:".
-Here you have to write the path of the directory of the working "theriak" version you posses.
-(It is the path to the folder where the theriak executable of theriak-domino is located.
-In the version from 06.06.2023 this is usually the "programs" folder from the software.)
+Now, before running ThorPT, you have to declare the working directory of the theriak executable in your theriak-domino directory.
+To do this, use and open the file "_init_.txt" which is included in the released package you downloaded from github (in the folder DataFiles).
+Edit the first line after "Theriak:".
+Here you have to write the path to the directory of the working "theriak" version you have.
+It is located in the folder where the theriak executable of theriak-domino is located.
+For the version from 06.06.2023 this is usually the "programs" folder of the software.

 # 1.2 Manual installation to your python environment
 # 1.2.1 Install the package